uspki/policies/certificate-policy.md

 **Validity Period**: The period of time measured from the date when the Certificate is issued until the Expiry Date.

+**WHOIS**: Information retrieved directly from the Domain Name Registrar or registry operator via the protocol defined in RFC 3912, the Registry Data Access Protocol defined in RFC 7482, or an HTTPS website.

 **Wildcard Certificate**: A Domain Name consisting of a single asterisk character followed by a single full stop character (“*.”) followed by a Fully-Qualified Domain Name.

 **Zone**: A subset of Certificate Systems created by the logical or physical partitioning of systems from other Certificate Systems.